yellowgg2/youngs-ytdl/README.en.md

 - Download Youtube

+  - Supported Formats : `mp3, mp4, m4a, flac, ogg, wav, webm`
   - To download youtube, just send url to the bot and choose the format which you would like to download with
   - As soon as you choose a format, it will start downloading
   - Once downloading is completed, it will send back complete message.
-  - It will automatically download youtube if you set default file types with `setft` (multiple formats can be chosen)
+  - It will automatically download youtube without choosing a format if you set default file types with `setft` (multiple formats can be chosen)

     <img src="./screenshots/download_tube.png" alt="drawing" width="300"/>